andrevidela/Research-report/Thesis/index.md

 > A linear variable can always be safely inlined

-_Inlining_ refers to the ability of a compiler to replace a function call by the implementation of the function.
-This is a typical optimisation technique aimed at reducing the cost of function calls[^10] as well as enabling further optimisations on the resulting program.
+_Inlining_ refers to the ability of a compiler to replace a function call by the body of the function.
+This is a typical optimisation technique aimed at enabling further optimisations on the resulting program.

 _Safely inlined_ means that the inlining process will not result in a bigger and less efficient program.
 Take the following example: